FSecureLABS/avrop/Readme.md

 Find out more from [https://labs.mwrinfosecurity.com/blog/avrop](https://labs.mwrinfosecurity.com/blog/avrop)

 ##PoC
-Compile ropMenu using Atmel Studio and dowload it to an Arduio Mega2560 You can connect to the application over UART on TX0/RX0:
+Compile ropMenu using Atmel Studio and dowload it to an Arduino Mega2560 You can connect to the application over UART on TX0/RX0:

 screen /dev/ttyUSB0 38400 8N1